dbt1/neutrino-settings-generator/README.en.md

       RELEASEINFO.json
 ```

 The nightly workflow keeps the `generated/` tree in sync with the latest conversion outputs and writes dated ZIP bundles plus checksums into `releases/`.
+The separate `neutrino-settings` repository receives these updates.

 ## Links & Further Reading